morris-lab/CellOracle/docs/changelog/index.rst

  `-` Add functions to oracle object to check current data status.

 * `0.6.11 <2021-06-09>`
  `-` Add data loading function.
-Demo oracle data and links data can be loaded using data loadig functions.
+Demo oracle data and links data can be loaded using data loading functions.

 * `0.6.9 <2021-05-14>`
  `-` Code refactoring in network visualization.